 Non-EEA nationals need permission to enter Ireland.
 Whether or not you are required to have a visa to enter Ireland, the same rules about permission to enter apply to non-EEA nationals.
 When you arrive in Ireland, you must report to an immigration officer.
 If you are allowed to enter Ireland, the immigration officer may give you permission to remain in Ireland for up to 3 months – see ‘Non-EEA nationals’ below.

-On 1 November 2011 the European Communities (Communication of Passenger Data) Regulations 2011 requesting airlines to provide Advance Passenger Information (API) transposed Council Directive 2004/82/EC of 29 April, 2004 into law.
-This measure applies to all inbound flights to Ireland from outside the EU and is aimed at improving border control and combating illegal immigration.
+Advance Passenger Information: The European Communities (Communication of Passenger Data) Regulations 2011 requesting airlines to provide Advance Passenger Information (API) apply to all inbound flights to Ireland from outside the EU.
+It is aimed at improving border control and combating illegal immigration.

 If you are an EEA or Swiss national, you may be refused permission to enter Ireland only if: